Canada ski holidays vs ski holidays in Europe: which one suits you?

 Natasha Alden, who shares her experiences on the The World Pursuit blog, told us that she loves how affordable the lift passes are compared to other ski resorts.

 “I love snowboarding in Canada so much I decided to move to Alberta and base myself right out of Banff National Park.
 Canada has some of the largest and best ski resorts in the world.
 The terrain is big mountain and can make beginners to expert riders happy.
-In addition, lift passes in Canada are generally much cheaper than in the United States.
+In addition, lift passes in Canada are generally very cheap.
 That along with a weak Canadian Dollar makes Canada very affordable.”

 Sunshine Village’s Kendra Scurfield, adds, “Canadians, are known worldwide for their friendly demeanour and at Banff Sunshine Village, we bring the pleasantries of Canadianism to life.”